Steering Team Meeting in London

 So, let's brace ourselves for another spell on the rollercoaster and do what we can.
 Remember that we are a team of grassroots volunteers and, in order to carry on defending your rights, we need your support more than ever.

-The Specialised Committee on Citizens' Rights
+British in Europe attends the Specialised Committee on Citizens' Rights